gabrielsoltz/metahub/README.md

 If you are investigating the security finding **EC2.19 Security groups should not allow unrestricted access to ports with high risk** for Security Group **sg-0880509d75f330c7f**, MetaHub can enrich your finding with the following information from your context:

 - If there are other security findings for the affected resource
-- The Environment, Classification, Owner or any other Tagging from your affected resource (**MetaTags**)
+- The Environment, Classification, Owner, or any other Tagging from your affected resource (**MetaTags**)
 - Who created and when (**MetaTrails**)
 - If another service references the Security Group (**MetaChecks**):
   - `its_referenced_by_another_sg`